 27. Saint Lucia

-Saint Lucia is a beautiful island in the Caribbean that newly launched their digital nomad visa program called Saint Lucia Live It.
-This visa does not have a minimum income requirement, and you can stay on the island for 12 months while working remotely.
-Also, you will not need to pay any local income taxes while living in Saint Lucia.
+Saint Lucia is a Caribbean island with stunning natural beauty, including the iconic Pitons and lush rainforests.
+Digital nomads can work remotely on the island for one year through the Saint Lucia Live It visa program.
+Unlike most countries, this visa does not have a minimum income requirement, and you will not need to pay any local income taxes while living in Saint Lucia.

 Requirements: